My Third Big Journey in the Med

 Staying Connected

-While I work less when I’m out on these trips, I still see six patients a week via Telemedicine, answer e-mails every day, and take some meetings.
+While I work less when I’m out on these trips, I still see six patients weekly via Telemedicine, answer e-mails daily, and take meetings.
 All of that is thanks to Starlink.
 This means that no matter where we are, we have broadband Internet.
 Isn’t technology a great thing?

 Chris Centeno, MD is a specialist in regenerative medicine and the new field of Interventional Orthopedics.
 Centeno pioneered orthopedic stem cell procedures in 2005 and is responsible for a large amount of the published research on stem cell use for orthopedic applications.
 View Profile